hipe/tmx/lib/skylab/beauty-salon/doc/issues/028-name-conventions-for-functions-and-methods.md

-  that is done in an [#cb-042] actor's `execute` methods after the un-interesting initting and validation is performed. a method with this bareword name must not accept any arguments. this is a lazy method name - it should only be used the behavior that occurs in the method is exactly that as described by the name of the containing class.
+  that is done in an [#cb-042] actor's `execute` methods after the un-interesting initting and validation is performed. a method with this bareword name must not accept any arguments. this is a lazy method name - it should only be used if the behavior that occurs in the method is exactly that as described by the name of the containing class.

 + `resolve_[..]_then` in a framework action, this is a call to a library